ArmanTheParman/ParmanodL/README.md

     7)   Mounts the Pi OS image file on to the host's file system, but for Mac, it mounts to a temporary Linux Docker container.

-    8)   Modifications are made to the Pi OS to turn it into Parmanode OS.
+    8)   Essential modifications are made to the Pi OS to turn it into Parmanode OS.

     9)   The user is prompted to insert the target microSD card which gets detected by the software

     10)  Parmanode OS is flashed onto the the microSD card

-    11)  The known_hosts files is tidied up, removing any previous parmanodl entries to avoid confusing error messages later for the user.
+    11)  The known_hosts files is tidied up, removing any previous ParmanodL entries to avoid confusing error messages later for the user.

     12)  An executable is made that sits on the desktop.
 It will tidy known_hosts with